alec-m13/alec-m13.github.io/_posts/2021-12-09-navigation.md

 title:  "Navigation"
 ---

 I took an available GitHub Pages theme, the [Time Machine](https://pages-themes.github.io/time-machine/), and wanted to make some major customizations.
-The first, obvious one is to relativize dimensions so it works better on a range of screen sizes.
+First was to relativize dimensions so it works better on a range of screen sizes.
 The more custom customization is that I love the banner but as provided it has content for downloading the repository from GitHub.
 This is a great feature, sure, but I don't think it will be very useful for me.
 I will repurpose this banner to have navigational links.

 Getting the banner to display navigational links is easy enough when I know what the links are.
 It was a simple matter of putting three `<span>` elements in and styling them with flexbox.
 The challenge was in getting the links themselves.

 I will be learning many technologies and presenting them here, and I want to separate them into different threads.
 I want the homepage to have a list of all the languages, and then clicking on them should take you to a list of the blog entries for that language.
-Jekyll is perfectly capable of categorizing posts into categories and that part was easy, but getting a `next` and `previous` button was not as straightforward as it seems.
+Jekyll is perfectly capable of splitting posts into categories and that part was easy, but getting a `next` and `previous` button was not as straightforward as it seems.

 Jekyll has a built-in `next post` feature but it doesn't consider category, it's purely chronological.
 I found a post on a [Jekyll forum](https://talk.jekyllrb.com/t/how-to-link-to-next-and-previous-posts-for-same-blog-category/629) which helped immensely.
 This led to a quick crash course on [Liquid](https://shopify.github.io/liquid/) and [Jekyll collections](https://jekyllrb.com/docs/collections/) with which I was able to achieve my desired result.